 First check out the severe frequency anomalies with this filter:

-Notice all the ultrasonic aliasing artifacts.
+Notice all the ultrasonic imaging artifacts.
 Just as important is the slow roll-off characteristic within the audible spectrum.
 In fact, if I just run a 16/44 test signal through this filter, the frequency response looks like this:

 Furthermore, check out the phase distortion when using such a simple filter: